consfyi/data-importers/README.md

 This importer will infer the URL field from the registration (changes `https://reg.` to `https://`), so be careful if the heuristic is incorrect.

+## `guess_importer.py`

+This importer will just guess when the next instance of a con is from previous cons.

 ## `regfox_importer.py`

 This imports cons that are managed by [RegFox](https://regfox.com) from any RegFox endpoint.